-Guarana is a plant extract found in many energy drinks.
-It contains several bioactive compounds and may have a range of health benefits, such as increasing energy levels, enhancing cognition, and reducing inflammation.
+Guarana is a plant extract present in many energy drinks.
+It contains several bioactive compounds and may have various health benefits, such as increasing energy levels and enhancing cognition.

 Guarana is an extract from the seeds of an Amazon Basin plant known as Paullinia cupana (P. cupana).